By Michael Solomon, 10x Management Co-Founder

 When you want to succeed, conveying confidence is key.
 This is true if you are trying to land a dream job or a great freelance contract, meet that new girl or guy, or just about anything else that involves making a good impression on another human being.

 It is not enough to be good; you also have to seem good.
-This all comes down to conveying confidence.
+This all comes down to conveying confidence (for more on this and how to manage 10x-level talent, check out our upcoming book, Game Changer).

 For some, this comes naturally.
 For the rest of us, we need a good old life hack to help get us there.
 The old adage of fake it until you make it works perfectly.
 The problem is it sounds like a whole lot of BS.
 Just pretend to be confident even if I’m not.
 If it were that easy, everyone would do it.
 I didn’t buy it myself until an old friend convinced me otherwise.